PillaiManish/enhancements/enhancements/cert-manager/cert-manager-network-policies.md

 ## Test Plan

   * **Integration Tests:**
-    1. Deploy the operator and confirm all `NetworkPolicy` objects are created as expected in all managed namespaces (operator's deployment namespace, `cert-manager`, istio-csr deployment namespace).
-    2. Verify the operator and all operand pods (including `istio-csr`) are running without errors or crash loops.
+    1. Test with `DefaultNetworkPolicy: "disabled"` (default): Verify no NetworkPolicy objects are created and cert-manager functions normally.
+    2. Test with `DefaultNetworkPolicy: "enabled"` but no custom `NetworkPolicy` specified: Verify baseline policies are created and cert-manager controller cannot communicate with external issuers (expected behavior).
+    3. Test with `DefaultNetworkPolicy: "enabled"` and custom `NetworkPolicy` for cert-manager controller egress: Verify cert-manager can communicate with external issuers.
+    4. Test istio-csr with no `NetworkPolicy` specified: Verify baseline policies are created and gRPC service is blocked (expected behavior).
+    5. Test istio-csr with custom `NetworkPolicy` for gRPC service: Verify istio-csr can receive certificate signing requests.
-    3. Create a `curl` pod and confirm it **can** access the metrics endpoints (`:8443` for operator, `:9402` for operands including `istio-csr`).
+    6. Create a `curl` pod and confirm it **can** access the metrics endpoints (`:8443` for operator, `:9402` for operands) when policies are enabled.
-    4. Confirm the `curl` pod **cannot** `ping` or otherwise access the pods on non-allowed ports.
+    7. Confirm the `curl` pod **cannot** access pods on non-allowed ports when policies are enabled.
-    5. Verify that `istio-csr` can communicate with the API server for leader election and resource reconciliation.
-    6. Verify that `istio-csr` gRPC service is **blocked** by default and requires user-configured additional NetworkPolicy rules to function.
   * **End-to-End (E2E) Tests:**
-    1. Run the existing `cert-manager` E2E test suite with the network policies enabled.
+    1. Run the existing `cert-manager` E2E test suite with `DefaultNetworkPolicy: "disabled"` to ensure no regression.
-    2. Create a `Certificate` resource and verify it is successfully issued, which validates the entire flow from API server -> webhook -> controller -> issuer.
-This implicitly tests the webhook ingress and the controller's egress capabilities.
+    2. Configure proper NetworkPolicy settings via the API and run the cert-manager E2E test suite with network policies enabled.
-    3. Configure additional NetworkPolicy rules for `istio-csr` gRPC service based on the deployment configuration, then run the `istio-csr` E2E test suite to ensure that certificate signing requests from Istio components are processed correctly.
+    3. Configure proper NetworkPolicy settings for istio-csr via the API and run the istio-csr E2E test suite with network policies enabled.

 ## Graduation Criteria